-North American Association For Environmental Education (NAAEE) is a network of professionals, students, and volunteers working in the field of environmental education throughout North America.
-Check out the annual conference in San Diego, California October 15-18, 2015.
-Affiliate Network of NAAEE is a network of environmental education organizations which supports and gains new perspectives through shared learning.
-Affiliate Network Resources is a password protected site containing a compilation of resources and examples for Affiliate Organizations (e.g., membership structures, strategic plans, awards forms, conference brochures, etc.) If you are currently a DCEEC dues-paying member, contact firstname.lastname@example.org for the password information.
+The North American Association For Environmental Education (NAAEE) is a network of professionals, students, and volunteers working in the field of environmental education throughout North America.
+The NAAEE Affiliate Network is a network of state environmental education organizations which supports and gains new perspectives through shared learning.
+Affiliate Network Resources is a password protected site containing a compilation of resources and examples for Affiliate Organizations (e.g., membership structures, strategic plans, awards forms, conference brochures, etc.) If you are currently a DCEEC dues-paying member, contact email@example.com for the password information.

 EnvironmentalScience.org aims to be the most reliable and expansive advocate for environmental science education and careers.
 Information, statistics, and data featured on their site was taken from federal and state agencies,

 No Child Left Inside coalition’s focus is the passage of federal legislation which would authorize major new funding for states to provide high-quality, environmental instruction.
 Learn what you can do!

 Grants for up to $5,000 are available for Chesapeake Bay field experiences such as boat trips, student action projects that restore and protect the environment, schoolyard habitat projects, and Chesapeake Bay-related teacher training opportunities.